abhiwand/atk/doc/source/ad_plug.rst

 less nested config files.

 Here is a sample config file for an archive that provides a single plugin.
-Note that it relies on the engine-spark archive, and re-maps its configuration to "intel.graphon" rather than including the configuration in the intel.analytics.component.archives.graphon section.
+Note that it relies on the engine archive, and re-maps its configuration to "intel.graphon" rather than including the configuration in the intel.analytics.component.archives.graphon section.